Fundamentals of Fast Bulk IO

 fulfilled with an actual disk read/write.
 They

-still pass through the Cache Manager, but
+still pass through the Cache Manager to expire

-presumably with far less overhead than in
+with less overhead than in buffered mode.

 Sequential vs random access